EarthyScience/SINDBAD/README.md

 For a full list of current and previous contributors, see https://earthyscience.github.io/Sindbad.jl/dev/pages/about/team

-## Copyright
+## Copyright and license

+**SINDBAD: Strategies to Integrate Data and Biogeochemical Models**

+**Copyright © 2025**
-SINDBAD (Strategies to Integrate Data and Biogeochemical Models) A model data integration framework Copyright (C) 2025  Max-Planck-Gesellschaft zur Förderung der Wissenschaften
+Max-Planck-Gesellschaft zur Förderung der Wissenschaften

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.
+For copyright details, see the [NOTICE](./NOTICE) file.

+---

+#### License

+SINDBAD is free and open-source software, licensed under the [European Union Public License v1.2 (EUPL)](https://eupl.eu/1.2/en).

+---

+#### Your Rights

+You are free to:

+- Copy, modify, and redistribute the code
+- Use the software as a package in your own projects, regardless of their license or copyright status
+- Apply the software in both commercial and non-commercial contexts

+---

+#### Your Responsibilities

+If you modify the code — excluding changes made solely for interoperability — you **must redistribute the modified version under the EUPL v1.2 or a compatible license**.
+This ensures the long-term sustainability of the project and supports an open, inclusive, and collaborative community.

+---

+#### Disclaimer

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+This software is provided in the hope that it will be useful, but **without any warranty** — including, without limitation, the implied warranties of merchantability or fitness for a particular purpose.